Sharing ideas, teaching tips and resources for the homeschool journey.

 When you first begin planning your English curriculum it is normal to feel a little at sea.
 Most of us have the school methods of teaching locked into our brains and that is what we think we need.
 We look for spelling tests, comprehension lessons, grammar worksheets and creative writing assignments.
 However when you homeschool you can use a far more natural method for teaching this subject.

 The new Australian National Curriculum (and NSW Syllabus) does not stipulate the content of the materials to be used, or the teaching methods, except for the requirement to incorporate Australian literature, including some Torres Strait and Aboriginal literature, into its syllabus.
-However it is quite detailed in explaining what outcomes (or achievement standard) it wants you to have at the end of each stage of learning.

 Outcome: This encourages listening skills and allows books to be used beyond the level of a child's reading ability.

-3. Reading lessons are a combination of basic phonics and sight words.
 Children are encouraged to read their own books when able.

 Outcome: This develops reading skills quickly and helps children to begin to read on their own without being bogged down by spelling rules.